Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Neural Heuristics

 \subsubsection{Training}

-In our prior work \citep{holliday2023augmenting, holliday2024autonomous}, we trained the policy net using the REINFORCE with Baseline method proposed by~\cite{williams1992reinforce}, using a reward function that was 0 at all steps except the final step, where it was the negative of the cost function.
+In our prior work \citep{holliday2023augmenting, holliday2024autonomous}, we trained the policy net using the `REINFORCE with Baseline' method proposed by~\cite{williams1992reinforce}, with a reward function that gave a reward only at the end of the \ac{MDP}.:

 This was inspired by the similar approach taken by~\cite{Kool2019AttentionLT}.
-However, REINFORCE has been been built upon by a number of other policy gradient learning algorithms since its publication.
-Also, sparse reward functions like this one, which is zero at most timesteps, convey little information about the effect of each action, and so can make learning difficult.
+However, sparse reward functions like this one, where $R_t=0$ at most timesteps, convey little information about the effect of each action, making learning more difficult.
+So we here use the richer reward function we describe in section~\ref{subsec:mdp}.

-For these reasons, in this work we train the policy net using \ac{PPO}, a policy gradient method proposed by~\cite{schulman2017PPO}, and use the richer reward function described in section~\ref{subsec:mdp}.
-The \ac{PPO} method was chosen for its relative simplicity and for the fact that it remains a state-of-the-art method on many problems. \ac{PPO} works by rolling out a number of steps $H$ of a ``batch'' of episodes in parallel, and then computing an ``advantage'' for each timestep, $A_t = \left ( \sum^{H-1}_{t'=0} \gamma^{t'} R_{t+t'} \right ) + \gamma^H V(s_{t+H}) - V(s_t)$.
-This advantage weights the updates to the policy, such that actions with a positive advantage are made more likely, and those with a negative advantage are made less so.
-In this work, we use Generalized Advantage Estimation as described by~\cite{schulman2017PPO}: we use a generalized advantage, $\hat{A}_t$, that is a weighted sum of $A_t$ over a range of horizon values $H$.
+REINFORCE has also been superseded by more recent policy gradient learning algorithms.
+So in this work we train the policy net using \acl{PPO} with Generalized Advantage Estimation, a policy gradient method proposed by~\cite{schulman2017PPO} \ac{PPO} was chosen for its relative simplicity and for the fact that it still achieves state-of-the-art performance on many problems. \ac{PPO} works by running $H$ timesteps of an \ac{MDP} episode (or multiple episodes in parallel), and then computing an `advantage' $A_t$ for each timestep:

+From this we compute the generalized advantage, $\hat{A}_t$, a weighted sum of $A_t$ over a range of values of the horizon, $H$. $\hat{A}_t$ weights the updates to the policy, such that actions with a positive $\hat{A}_t$ are made more likely, and those with a negative $\hat{A}_t$ are made less so.